 Natalie will be available after the session ends for anyone who needs to debrief anything from the session.

-Groups tend to be small and supportive, with coaches from a range of coaching schools and at all stages of their coaching journeys.
+Groups tend to be small and supportive, with coaches from a range of coaching schools and at different stages of their coaching journeys.
+Many coaches find themselves practicing with people they are meeting for the first time.

 If you’re not sure what to contribute, here’s a rough guide:

-Supporter – for people who are financially comfortable and wish to support the participation of others: £30
+Supporter – for people who are financially comfortable and wish to support the ongoing accessibility and development of the Pods: £30

 While these sessions are not accredited, most coaching bodies accept a wide range of learning and development activities, from formal training to more informal reflective practice.